As virus cases fall, South Africa allows liquor sales

-JOHANNESBURG (AP) — South Africa, which had one of the world's strictest anti-coronavirus lockdowns for five months, relaxed its restrictions Tuesday to permit the sales of alcohol and cigarettes and other returns to more ordinary life in response to decreasing new cases and hospitalizations for COVID-19.
+JOHANNESBURG (AP) — South Africa, which had one of the world's strictest anti-coronavirus lockdowns for five months, relaxed its restrictions Tuesday, permitting the sales of alcohol and cigarettes in response to decreasing new cases and hospitalizations for COVID-19.

+In a festive mood, people lined up at shops across the country wearing face masks and keeping a safe distance to purchase the previously banned liquor and cigarettes.

+“This is not the time to party,” warned Professor Salim Abdool Karim, chairman of the government's COVID-19 advisory committee.

+“We are still in the midst of an epidemic," he told The Associated Press.
+"We have passed the first peak and we are comfortable in easing restrictions now ... but we must keep up our vigilance.”

-The country has loosened its regulations to permit the opening of bars, restaurants, gyms, and places of worship, all limited to no more than 50 people.
+South Africa loosened its regulations to allow the opening of bars, restaurants, gyms, and places of worship, all limited to no more than 50 people.
+Virtually all businesses and factories have reopened with distancing regulations.
 Schools will reopen gradually from August 24, starting with grades 12 and 7 and a phased opening of other grades.
+The country will keep its nighttime curfew from 10 p.m. to 4 a.m.

 With more than 589,000 confirmed cases, South Africa has more than half of all reported cases in Africa.
 The 54 countries of the continent reported a total of more than 1.1 million cases on Tuesday, according to the Africa Centers for Disease Control and Prevention.